HFAnalyticsLab/waiting-list-interactive/README.md

 Package requirements and versions have been tracked using the [renv](https://rstudio.github.io/renv/articles/renv.html) lockfile included in the repo.

 All data is publicly available (as described above).
 Data needed to run the app are included in the `data` folder of this repo, including the RTT data used and a lookup table on number of working days per month.
-All necessary code is included in this repo, although `app.R` references copyright images and font files which are not publicly available.
+All necessary code is included in this repo, although some scripts reference copyright images and font files which are not publicly available.

 ## Contributors